ArdaK09/grafana-log-analyzer/README.md

               }, ... <br>
          ] <br>
      }

-> The functions after this point produce their output in `/out/` folder if called with `-v "$(pwd)/out:/app/out`.
-> Also, their arguments are not case-sensitive, and they support partial matching, i.e.,
-> entering a part of the request will also work. <br>
 > Example: "POST /DCE-CommerceBackend/user/inquireProductsByAccountType" can be passed as
 >  "inquireproductsbyaccounttype" or "inquireProducts".

 - `/SubMethods/<path: Parent HTTP Request>`, methods=[GET]
     - Takes an argument and searches the database documents for a match in the *query* field.
     - In the case there are multiple matching documents, selects the first one.
-    - Output: Data consisting of all the matching *called methods* fields and *parent HTTP request* details.
+    - Output: Data consisting of all the matching *called methods* fields and *pa

+> The functions after this point produce their output in `/out/` folder.
+> Also, their arguments are not case-sensitive, and they support partial matching, i.e.,
+> entering a part of the request will also work. <br>rent HTTP request* details.

 - `/RepeatingSubMethods/<path: Parent HTTP Request>`, methods=[GET]